Evolution (Disturbed album): Reception

-based on 7 reviews, indicating "mixed or average reviews".

 Prior to the release of the album, the band had their prior five albums in a row debut at number one on the Billboard 200.
 Evolution debuted at number four, breaking the streak, which would have made them the only band other than Dave Matthews Band and Metallica to have done so.

 At the end of the funeral for Ariel, Kfir, and Shiri Bibas, the song "Hold on to Memories" played, causing the song to top the Spotify charts in Israel.